-For the year ended October 31, 2020, the Agency received \$6 million from the State of New York Mortgage Agency (Mortgage Insurance Fund).
-For the year ended October 31, 2019, the Agency did not receive funds from the State of New York Mortgage Agency (Mortgage Insurance Fund).
+For fiscal years ended October 31, 2021, and 2020 the Agency received \$6 million from the State of New York Mortgage Agency (Mortgage Insurance Fund).
 Pursuant to the State's annual enacted budgets, the Agency was directed to transfer such funds to various municipalities of the State.